• Skip to main content

 I believe creativity is inherent in human beings, but gets obscured by all the superficial activity of the mind, daily worries and problems.
 We don’t need to learn creativity, but we need to learn how to access it within ourselves.

 Over the years I learned that I can’t create and work productively when I’m stressed and consumed by something that is going on in my life; the only way is to put endless stream of thoughts aside and concentrate on the present moment of holding a strip of paper, feeling its texture, shaping it, gluing into place, then observing the art in progress – just looking and paying full attention to it… and so on and on, one little step at a time.
-Of course, thoughts will always creep in, but it is exactly like mediation: you notice the mind got absorbed into worries, you bring it back.
+Of course, thoughts will always creep in, but it is exactly like meditation: when you notice the mind gets absorbed into worries, you bring it back.

 Yulia Brodskaya Quote